SONGDONGYUAN1994/ClusterDE/README.md

 devtools::install_github("SONGDONGYUAN1994/ClusterDE")
 ```

-Please note that ClusterDE is actually a wrapper of ClusterDE.
+Please note that ClusterDE is actually a wrapper of **scDesign3**.
 Therefore, you can also directly use scDesign3 to generate the synthetic null data.
-To better understand **scDesign3**, you can check out our manuscript on Nature Biotechnology:
+To better understand scDesign3, you can check out our manuscript on Nature Biotechnology:

 [Song, D., Wang, Q., Yan, G. et al. scDesign3 generates realistic in silico data for multimodal single-cell and spatial omics. <em>Nat Biotechnol</em> (2023).](https://www.nature.com/articles/s41587-023-01772-1)

 ## Quick Start<a name="quick-start"></a>

 The following code is a quick example of how to generate the synthetic null data.
 The input data should be a gene by cell matrix containing the two clusters you want to compare.
-If your input matrix is count data, the `nb` (Negative Binomial) is usually the appropriate choice.
+If your input matrix is count data, `nb` (Negative Binomial) is usually the appropriate choice.
 For log-transformed data, please try `gaussian`.

 ``` r
 data(exampleCounts)